Museum of Care

 Museum of Care as a Project

 The Museum of Care is your Museum: it was created by the people for the people.
 During the 2020 Covid pandemic, Nika Dubrovsky and David Graeber came up with the idea.
-After David’s death, Nika and friends created a website that hosted Reading groups, assemblies, and art projects.
+After David’s death, Nika and friends created a website that hosted reading groups, assemblies, and art projects.

 Fight club